-Tennis is one of the most popular sports to bet on in the world.
-Matches are played almost every day of the year with the four defining tournaments being the grand slams, which we will talk about later.
-Needless to say the online betting world lights up during the playing of the major tournaments and you will generally find bonus offers and promotions based around these events.
+Tennis is one of the most popular sports to bet on worldwide.
+Matches are played almost every day of the year, with the four defining tournaments being the Grand Slams (more on those later).
+Needless to say, the online betting world lights up during the playing of the major tournaments and you will generally find bonus offers and promotions based around these events.

 You can almost guarantee that any sports betting website will have extensive tennis markets, with some even featuring live data streams of matches, or even live streaming.
 Generally it pays to have more than betting account so you can compare odds get yourself the best price.

 Because Bet365 services over 200 countries around the world, we recommend this to many readers of BettingPlanet.com.
 However there are plenty of countries where Bet365 is not prevalent.
 We strongly advise using our table above to find a suitable place to bet.
 The flag advises you if you are eligible to sign up there, while the review links will tell you plenty more about each individual site.